 When you start to think about your shared office space layout, there are some key questions you should consider.

 First and foremost, you must figure out how you want your space to be used and what type of work environment you plan to have.
-Post COVID-19, after many companies were forced to work remotely for over a year, research has shown that both employers and employees want to maintain a sense of flexibility that was provided during the remote period.
+Research has shown that both employers and employees want to maintain the flexible working they became accustomed to during COVID.
 As a result, many businesses have adopted a hybrid work model where employees can split their time between the office and home.
-With employees no longer coming into the office every day, the need for individual offices has changed, so companies have instituted elements like hot desking.
-As you determine what layout design best meets the needs of your company, it is imperative that you account for the modality in which your workforce will operate.
-What made the most sense for your company in 2019 likely has changed because of COVID-19, so you must ensure your new layout accounts for the post-pandemic world of work.
+With employees no longer coming into the office every day, the need for individual offices has changed, so companies have instituted policies like hot desking.
+As you determine what layout design best meets the needs of your company, it is imperative that you account for the new ways your workforce will operate.

 Truspace, an office design company, published a helpful article on office space design that is entitled, “8 Important Questions To Ask When Designing Your Office.”
 According to Truspace, “For business owners to have a functional, profitable and productive office, you have to think bigger.
 You have to consider how your office environment is going to play a positive role towards the accomplishment of your company goals before designing or refashioning an office space to meet the requirements of today’s rapidly changing workplace.”